Zakkkk/typing-guide-ssg/markdown/general-advice.md

 ### Dealing with Plateaus

+Almost no matter which stage you are at, you can expect to encounter a plateau of some sort.
+In these times it is important to note that progress is not linear and that your practise is likely not wasted.
+Depending on the length of your plateau I would either keep practising in the same manner as you currently are, or change up the test you are doing.
+Changing the test will likely give you a bout of visible progress, keeping your spirits high.

 ### Get Better Sleep!

 A very underrated component of typing practise is the quality and amount of sleep per night.
 According [to this study](https://osf.io/rd8n3/overview), increasing the sleep duration by 60-90 minutes, lead to an improvement in performance of musicians on their instruments.